davidedm26/LegalAIze/README.md

 DAGSHUB_TOKEN=YOUR_TOKEN
 ```

+---

+### C. LegalAIze Team DagsHub Repository

-To collaborate with the LegalAIze team and log experiments to the main DagsHub repository, set your DagsHub username and token in the `.env` and request write access from the maintainers.
+To log experiments to the main LegalAIze DagsHub repository, request write access from the maintainers and set your credentials in the `.env`:

 ```
 DAGSHUB_USERNAME=YOUR_USERNAME